André the Giant: Death

-On the morning of 28 January 1993, Roussimoff died of congestive heart failure and an apparent heart attack in his sleep, likely associated with his untreated acromegaly, at a Paris hotel, at the age of 46.
+On the morning of 28 January 1993, Roussimoff died of congestive heart failure and an apparent heart attack in his sleep, likely associated with his untreated acromegaly, at a Paris hotel, at the age of 46, 13 days after his father.
 After he visited and played cards in Molien with some of his oldest friends on the night of 27 January 1993, he returned to his hotel room around 1 a.m.
 CET on 28 January.
 Twelve hours later that afternoon, Roussimoff was found dead in his room by hotel management and his chauffeur.
 He was in Paris at the time to attend his father's funeral.
 While there, he had decided to extend his stay there to be with his mother on her birthday.

 In his will, he specified that his remains should be cremated and "disposed of".
 Upon his death in Paris, his family in France held a funeral for him, intending to bury him near his father.
 When they learned of his wish to be cremated, his body was flown to the United States, where he was cremated according to his wishes.
+Those who spoke at Andre's funeral included Frenchy Bernard, Jackie Bernard, Darrell Dickenson (who supplied Andre's ranch with Texas Longhorn cattle), Hulk Hogan, Dr. PR Rankin Jr., Terry Todd, and Tim White.
 His ashes were scattered at his ranch in Ellerbe, North Carolina.
 Additionally, in accordance with his will, he left his estate to his daughter Robin, his sole beneficiary.
+However, some of Andre's wrestling memorabilia would also be donated to Dr. Rankin's museum in Ellerbe as well.